 If fees are not paid annually, the Certificate of Registration may be revoked or suspended.
-Surety Bond (or Equivalent)

 A surety bond must accompany each renewal application for a Certificate of Registration.

 The minimum amount of the bond required shall be based on the gross annual tuition collected by the institution during their previous year of operation or on estimated gross annual tuition for the current year, whichever is larger, and shall be as follows: